 - Use a try/except structure to make sure the user enters integers. - Make sure the second integer is larger than the first and that both integers are positive.
-You do this part with an if statement inside the try/except section, not with its own try/except block.
-We just did this the other day for the prime checker program.
-You could copy that code and bring it over here and likely only make slight modifications. - Find and print all the cyclops numbers from the lower bound to the upper bound.
+You do this part with an if statement inside the try/except section, not with its own try/except block. - Find and print all the cyclops numbers from the lower bound to the upper bound.
 You need three checks to tell if a number is a cyclops number: is there only one zero in the number, does the number have an odd length, and is the center digit a zero.
-The next three bullets tell you how to do this. - How can you tell a number is a cyclops number?
+The next three bullets tell you how to do each of these checks. - How can you tell a number is a cyclops number?
 First, turn it into a string: number = str(n).
 Then count how many zeros are in there using the count("0") method: number.count("0").
 If there is a single zero it might be a cyclops number.
 In other words, if the count of zeros is 1, then it might be a cyclops number. - Next check if the zero is the center character.
-Hmm... there can only be a center character if there are an odd number of digits, so you should check if there are an odd number of digits using the % operator and the len() command. - If there are an odd number of digits you can access the center character in a string by slicing using square brackets like this (this code has the number we are testing named number, already turned into a string):
+Hmm... there can only be a center character if there are an odd number of digits, so you should check if there are an odd number of digits using the % operator and the len() command: if len(number)%2 == 1: - If there are an odd number of digits you can access the center character in a string by slicing using square brackets like this (this code has the number we are testing named number, already turned into a string).
+Copy this line and use it: